 HOW TO APPLY:

 - E-mail a cover letter that confirms your qualifications, your current resume, and a list of three professional references to firstname.lastname@example.org with “MIRC Staff Attorney” in the subject line.

-Applications will be considered on a rolling basis, but priority is given to those received by January 22, 2023.
+Applications will be considered on a rolling basis until the position is filled.

 MSAS is an equal opportunity employer, committed to diversity and inclusion in the workplace.